 For interchangeable products, weighted average or FIFO costing are the options available to measure the inventories’ value in accordance to the Singapore Financial Reporting Standard (Also see Accounting Standards in Singapore).
 With that, you should learn how these methods are applied in the determination of cost of inventory.

 Note that all businesses in Singapore and other parts of the world must comply with the FRS 2.
-If you are not sure of how to account for your inventory, sign up our accounting services and enjoy the privilege of not dealing with these tedious tasks.
+If you are not sure of how to account for your inventory, sign up our accounting services in Singapore and enjoy the privilege of not dealing with these tedious tasks.